THEMES

 Proposal ideas

-1. How to communicate basic sciences (and findings)
+1. Core science: communicating basic sciences (and findings) for all media consumers

 2. Solutions journalism, advocacy journalism et al: should science journalists take a point of view?